-The Charles F. Grabske, Sr. Library and Learning Resource Center is open 45 hours per week with additional hours available as requested by students.
-It is staffed by one professional librarian.
+The Charles F. Grabske, Sr. Library and Learning Resource Center is open 40 hours per week with additional hours available as requested by students.
+It is staffed by a library assistant.

 Grabske's holdings focus primarily on medicine, science, and allied health, although nursing is its core collection.
 Grabske holdings include professional journals and periodicals, ready reference titles as well as monographs.
-Its electronic collection includes over 3,000 electronic journals in the health sciences with UpToDate, CINAHL with full text, Health Source Nursing Academic, the Cochrane Library, Ovid Total Access, Nursing Essentials and Science Direct College Edition.
+Its electronic collection includes over 3,000 electronic journals in the health sciences with UpToDate, CINAHL with full text, the Cochrane Library, Ovid Total Access, Nursing Essentials and Science Direct College Edition.
 These databases facilitate the research of Graceland's School of Nursing.
 Grabske also houses the historical archive of the nursing program.